The 11 Most Fascinating Abandoned Places in New York State

 Halcyon Hall of Bennett College

 The centerpiece of a small women’s college which closed in the 1970s, Halcyon Hall was once the pinnacle of Gilded Age refinement, but has been slowly declining into a more Miss Havisham type of appeal for the past 40 years.
-It might be a bit of a deathtrap to explore inside, but just visiting the exterior is kind of worth it -- if you’re going to go (which of course you shouldn’t), you may want to make it quick, because the building is supposed to be demolished soon.
+While the building has been scheduled for demolition for years, it currently still remains.

 Kings Park Psychiatric Center

-Kings Park is the abandoned mental hospital you see when you close your eyes and try to picture such a thing -- it’s kind of the platonic ideal of a terrifying insane asylum.
-Closed in 1996, the whole thing was supposed to have been demolished a few years ago, but only a few buildings have actually been torn down.
-Is that the work of slow-as-hell government contracting, or forces from beyond the grave?
-You be the judge.
-(It’s the former, guys.)
+Kings Park is the abandoned mental hospital you see when you close your eyes and try to picture such a thing—it’s kind of the Platonic ideal of a terrifying insane asylum.
+Closed in 1996, the whole thing was supposed to have been demolished, but only a few buildings have actually been torn down.
+Channel your inner ghost hunter and seek out the forces from beyond the grave.

 Town of Tahawus

 It’s a whole ghost town, like in old Westerns, but in the Adirondacks!
-Only a handful of the original turn-of-the-century coal miners’ homes remain, but if you wander into the woods, you’re sure to see them/get chased by a ghost miner with a pickaxe.
+Only a handful of the original turn-of-the-century coal miners’ homes remain, but the wooded area makes for a beautiful hike.
+Take the short trail to the elevated platforms for aerial views of what’s left of this twice-deserted mining town.